The Function of the Second Postulate in Special Relativity: Finding from the Velocity Addition Formula

-To ensure that the two clocks move identically, we must find a way to build two identical mechanisms that work in opposite directions without physically rotating one of them.
-Here, spatial isotropy seems to come to the rescue.
-Instead of rotating the mechanism itself, rotate its theoretical structure in space.
-In other words, rotate the plans of the mechanism and build the moving mechanism according to the rotated plans.
-Nothing would be physically moved, and spatial isotropy would ensure that the rotated structure functions identically to the original one.
+Luckily, we seem to have an easy solution to the dilemma.
+Instead of physically rotating the motors, we can rotate their \textit{plans} and build the moving mechanism from the rotated design.
+Spatial isotropy would then seemingly ensure that the rotated structure functions identically to the original one.